peppelinux/ansible-slapd-eduperson2016/README.md

 - Debian 10
 - Ubuntu 16.04*

-*apparmor needs to have this added in `/etc/apparmor.d/usr.sbin.slapd`, where aai-test.garr must be your path:
+*apparmor needs to have this added in `/etc/apparmor.d/usr.sbin.slapd`, where testunical.it must be your path:
 ````
-/etc/ssl/certs/aai-test.garr.it/** rw,
+/etc/ssl/certs/testunical.it/** rw,
 ````

 then reload apparmor rules: